severalnines/docs/user-guide/dashboard.rst

 * Passwordless SSH from ClusterControl node to database nodes has been configured correctly
 * You must have a running ClusterControl controller with a minimal configuration

 For more details, refer to the `Requirement <../../requirements.html>`_ section.
-Each time you add an existing cluster or server, ClusterControl will trigger a job under *ClusterControl > Admin > Cluster Jobs*.
+Each time you add an existing cluster or server, ClusterControl will trigger a job under *ClusterControl > Settings > Cluster Jobs*.
 You can see the progress and status under this page.
 A window will also appear with messages showing progress.

 Add Existing Galera Cluster
 '''''''''''''''''''''''''''